-The Reader Berlin’s fourth annual writing competition is now open.
+In 2017, The Reader Berlin is holding its fourth annual writing competition.
 And this year, they’re offering the biggest prize yet, a one-month residency at The Circus Hotel, Berlin!

 Virginia Woolf said that “a room of one’s own’ was prerequisite to producing good writing.
 In 2017, The Circus Hotel is generously offering ”the winner of our writing competition their own luxury apartment in the heart of Berlin for a one-month residency in early 2018.
 There, the winning writer will have undisturbed time to observe, explore, and write in one of the world’s most inspiring cities.

 Until the closing date of 31 July 2017, we invited submissions on the theme “Home is Elsewhere” from both published and unpublished writers resident anywhere in the world.
 Our aim is to promote fresh, original writing and provide a platform for emerging writing talent.
 This year’s judges include award-winning author Irenosen Okojie, author and creative director Michael Salu, SAND editor Florian Duijsens, writer and publisher Paul Scraton, and The Circus Hotel’s own Katrin Schönig.

 Genre: Prose (fiction and non-fiction)

 Results will be announced on 1 October 2017

 Residency Dates: 22 January to 18 February 2018

 Winner: A one-month (four-week) residency at Berlin’s The Circus Hotel to take place from January 22 to February 18, 2018.
 The competition winner will receive their very own apartment, plus a month’s worth of breakfast vouchers for the Circus Hostel and up to 100 euros in travel costs to help cover their travel to Berlin.
 The winning entry will be published in SAND Journal (subject to the magazine’s regular editing and copy-editing) and in a Reader Berlin anthology.